-Simone Eringfeld is a giftedness coach, educationist, researcher, artist, author, and speaker from the Netherlands.
-Through her company The Smart Rebel, Simone has coached some of the most highly gifted people in the world.
-Amongst her clients are entrepreneurs, software engineers, artists, researchers, public speakers, and prodigy students.
+Simone Eringfeld is a giftedness coach, researcher, artist, author, and speaker from the Netherlands.
+Through her company The Smart Rebel, Simone coaches some of the smartest people in the world.
+Amongst her clients are entrepreneurs, software engineers, artists, professionals, researchers, public speakers, and prodigy students.

-Simone holds a master's degree in Education from the University of Cambridge (UK) and has produced award-winning research on the impact of Covid on higher education.
+Simone is currently undertaking a PhD in Polar Studies at the University of Cambridge (UK).
+She also holds a master's degree in Education from the University of Cambridge and has produced award-winning research on the impact of Covid on higher education.
 She has designed novel research methods and released a data music album, with which she went on tour.
-Simone has over twenty publications to her name and frequently gives keynotes and lectures at universities and conferences.
+Simone has over twenty publications to her name and frequently gives keynotes and lectures at conferences.